The Building Act 2004 requires that work commences within 12 months after the date of issue of the Building Consent.

 No charge is made for this service.

 For further information on minor variations, follow the link below to the Ministry of Business Innovation and Employment (MBIE).

 A charge is made for processing formal applications for amendments.
-The fee will be calculated when the application is submitted and payment will need to accompany the application.
+The deposit fee will be calculated when the application is submitted and payment will need to accompany the application.
 As with other applications, further fees may be charged after assessment.

 If the impact is more than significant and cannot be considered as an amendment then you will need to apply for a new consent.
-Examples of such changes may include adding new rooms or changes to the envelope of the building or adding new buildings to the consent.
+Examples of such changes may include changes to the envelope of the building or adding new buildings to the consent.
 In such situations we will also need to review the inspection procedures for the project.